aymen-fkir/mindforge_devtool/README.md

 ## Project Structure

-  * `MindGather.py`: The main script containing the `MindGather` class and its functionalities.
+  * `readDocs.py`: The main script containing the `readDocs` class and its functionalities.
   * `.env`: Environment file for API keys (not included in version control).
   * `req.pdf`: Placeholder for your project requirements PDF.
   * `summary.json` (optional): Stores extracted problem, requirements, and tech details.